-- 49. Remove the breakpoint - 50.
-Right click on the 'DisplayString();' function call after the loop and select 'Go to cursor'.
+- Remove the breakpoint - Right click on the 'ucStr[uiCount]' function call after the loop and select 'Go to cursor'.

-This shows that the variable was initialised at program start up and can be overwritten with 'TESTTEST'.

-You have now run the tutorial code and used many of the common features of the debugger.
-We suggest that you review the rest of the tutorial code as many functions have important information on the operation of the code, the compiler directives and comments on when they should or must be used.
+This shows that the variable was initialised at program start up and can be overwritten with 'TEST'.
+You have now run the 'tutorial' code and used many of the common features of the debugger.
+We suggest that you review the rest 'tutorial code'; as many functions have important information on the operation of the code, the compiler directives and comments of they should or must be used.
 Please refer to Chapter 7 for more information on the project files.